Allegations of Contributory Negligence

 Personal Injury Solicitors at P.A.Duffy

 As discussed above, there are a variety of factors that need to be taken in to account in relation to contributory negligence and it is difficult to consider whether all of these have been complied with in the immediate aftermath of an accident.
-Our experienced personal injury solicitors can provide you with free advice and guidance if you are unsure whether or not you were at fault for an accident at work.
+Our experienced personal injury solicitors can provide you with advice and guidance if you are unsure whether or not you were at fault for an accident at work.